Prepare Your Home: Top Plumbing Tips for Extreme Weather

 Emergency Preparedness Plan

 Despite the best preparations, emergencies can still occur.
-Having an emergency preparedness plan that includes knowing how to shut off the main water valve, having contact information for emergency plumbing services, and keeping basic plumbing tools handy can help in mitigating damage and ensuring a swift response.
+Having an emergency preparedness plan that includes knowing how to shut off the main water valve, having contact information for emergency plumbers, and keeping basic plumbing tools handy can help in mitigating damage and ensuring a swift response.
 Educate your family members on the plan so everyone is ready to act if an emergency arises.